 TOWER360 looks to streamline commercial property processes, simplifying it for business and consumers, creating a singularity based on the company’s platform.

-Similar to Coadjute is uses data sharing and workflow to improve efficiency and agility of property deals.
+Similar to Coadjute, it uses data sharing and workflow to improve efficiency and agility of property deals.
 Its main focus is on making its software easy to integrate with already existing data structures and platforms.

-Powered by the Microsoft Azure cloud platform, TOWER360 combines disparate data sources into one big data lake, while microservices architecture allows clients to customize their workflows and generate analytics.
+Powered by the Microsoft Azure cloud platform, TOWER360 combines disparate data sources into one big data lake, while microservices architecture allows clients to customise their workflows and generate analytics.

 Brickblock aims to expand real estate investment opportunities while using blockchain to simplify, cheapen and speed up the process.

 It is also using blockchain to widen the investment pool to global proportions making it the conduit for a massive network of investors.

 Blockchain technology is far more secure than previous online investment methods, and Brickblock’s legal and technological expertise provides investors with a safe and compliant framework.

 Vreasy is a platform that caters to vacation rentals, handling bookings, staff duties, enquiries, owners and guest services on one centralised management system.

 Vreasy uses a smart calendar that makes operating, navigating and dealing with bookings simpler, and have a report system that helps users with customer feedback.

 Five blockchain use cases: from property to sustainability